lemadane/tech-assessment-fullstack-lemadane-main/README.md

  - receives access-token and refresh-token upon successful login
  - access-token and refresh token is kept in a Context API (LoginContext)
  - City search is working
  - Weather aquisition per city from weather API is wokring
+ - Cors applied at the backend

 ### Add/Remove Notes
 - Users can click on a weather item, you can redirect the user to another page or use a modal to show the notes.